forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 ![Snipcart's Fetch Products interface](/uploads/2018/05/snipcart-fetch-ss.png)

 If you want to see all your products in Snipcart right away, you can use the **Fetch Products** interface and Snipcart will crawl your site to pick up any products that are defined on the page.
-This approach to product management will seem unconventional to a lot of users, but this behavior is what makes Snipcart so easy to adapt to any content strategy.
+This unconventional approach to product management is what makes Snipcart so easy to adapt to any content strategy.

 ## Enhancement: Adding Custom Product Options